WildernessLabs/Documentation/docs/Meadow/Getting_Started/Hello_World/index.md

 ### Windows

-Install Visual Studio 2017.
-Visual Studio 2019 beta *should* work but isn't officially supported yet.
+Install Visual Studio 2017 or 2019.

 You'll need to ensure the **.NET Framework 4.7.2 development tools** are installed.
 To verify, run the Visual Studio Installer and click **Modify**.
 Under **Installation details**, expand **.NET desktop development** and ensure that **.NET Framework 4.7.2 development tools** is checked.